-Inclusive search committees show a good faith effort to generate a broad, highly qualified and inclusive applicant pool.
-Their input on recruitment strategies and interview questions allows for the representation of views of differing perspectives.
-The committee should include members with varying experiences and expertise and present a balanced view of the hiring unit and UCF, including having individuals of different professional and educational backgrounds.
+A search committee's input on recruitment strategies and interview questions allows for the consideration of views from differing perspectives.
+The committee should include members with varied experiences and expertise and present a balanced view of the hiring unit and UCF, including having individuals of different professional and educational backgrounds.
 Some units may find it beneficial to involve students and staff members.
 Members should not be selected solely because they represent particular constituencies.
 Their selection should be based on the skill and judgment that they bring to the search process.

-For all searches requiring a search committee, all individuals participating in the search process (including hiring managers, search committee members, search assistants, primary recruiters, and search firms (if applicable)) must complete OIE's online Search Training once every three years prior to participating in any search activities.
+For all searches requiring a search committee, individuals participating in the search process (including hiring managers, search committee members, search assistants, primary recruiters, and search firms (if applicable)) must complete OIE's online Search Training once every three years prior to participating in any search activities.
 This training focuses on establishing inclusive search committees and conducting compliant candidate evaluations and search processes.
 Accordingly, when selecting search committee members, the hiring manager must confirm that each proposed committee member has completed the mandatory training, which can be done by contacting their Human Resources Business Center (HRBC) representative.
 For searches that do not require a search committee, completion of this training is strongly recommended.